1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 <div id='graph'></div>

 Writing my own blogging software seemed like epitome of yak shaving.
 I thought it would be difficult, too,  until I came across Jeremy Ashkenas's [Jorno](http://ashkenas.com/journo/docs/journo.html) and Rich Harris's [Svelte blog](https://github.com/sveltejs/svelte.technology/blob/1fc419a37aa47cc54eaa8e65661bd80894a653b0/scripts/prep/build-blog.js) last summer.
 Using their code as a starting point, I spent a lazy Sunday simplifying my setup.
+Now, all the code needed to build this blog lives in this post.

 How does it work?
 Each post is a markdown file in the `source/_posts` folder.
 The posts get read in, parsed and written out to `public/` as an HTML file using one of templates from `source/_templates`.